-Here are 10 more tips to creating a successful B2B blog for your business:
+Here are ten more tips to creating a successful B2B blog for your business:

 - Create an editorial content calendar: Don’t just wing it.
 A schedule of topics and deadlines will keep you focused and allow you to build up momentum and followers.

 - Know your audience: Who are you trying to appeal to?
-Write for that audience.
+Write to that audience.
 If you’re trying to reach customers, do not use the blog to talk about employees or company news (use a press page for that).
 Write only about what is important to your prospects and what they want to read.